Responsible Executive: UC Berkeley's Associate Vice Chancellor for Information Technology and Chief Information Officer

 This policy enumerates the principles and practices of operation for the Campus Email Service.

 This Policy is issued by Information Services and Technology.
-The Office of the CIO IT Policy Manager is responsible for maintenance of this Policy.
+The Berkeley IT IT Policy Manager is responsible for maintenance of this Policy.

 Please see the Berkeley Office of Ethics “Access to Electronic Communications” page for additional information, including clarification about deleting emails without consent.

 |C.||Restrictions of Service